 Pasta e lenticchie is a throwback to a simpler time before food delivery services and avocado toast reigned supreme.

+If the phrase “waste not, want not” were translated into a meal, it would be this one.
 My grandmother and mother would make this often, especially when they wanted to use up the remaining bits of mismatched or broken pasta.

 To this day I can still go into my mother’s pantry and find containers of broken spaghetti, linguine, and other shapes.
+I know they will all eventually make their way into cucina povera meals such as a bowl of pasta with lentils, pasta e fagioli, or zucchini and broken spaghetti soup.

-And speaking of “waste not”, this is also the perfect opportunity to squeeze some flavor from your rinds of Parmigiano Reggiano.
+And speaking of “waste not”, this is also the perfect opportunity to squeeze some flavor from your rinds of Parmigiano Reggiano!

 Ingredients shown: bowl of broken spaghetti and various pasta, lentils, tomato paste, onions, garlic, and parmesan rind.